Table of contents

-lakeFS authenticates users from a built-in authentication database, or, optionally, from a configured LDAP server.
+lakeFS authenticates users from a built-in authentication database.

 The built-in authentication database is always present and active.
 You can use the

 Web UI at Administration / Users to create users.
 Users have an access key

 AKIA... and an associated secret access key.
 These credentials are valid

 for logging into the Web UI or authenticating programmatic requests to the API

 Remote Authenticator Service

 lakeFS server supports external authentication, the feature can be configured by providing an HTTP endpoint to an external authentication service.
 This integration can be especially useful if you already have an existing authentication system in place, as it allows you to reuse that system instead of maintaining a new one.
 To configure a Remote Authenticator see the configuration fields.

 Note This feature is deprecated (learn more).
 For single sign-on with lakeFS, try lakeFS Cloud

 Configure lakeFS to authenticate users on an LDAP server.
 Once configured, users can additionally log into lakeFS using their credentials LDAP.
 These users may then generate an access key and a secret access key on the Web UI at Administration / My Credentials. lakeFS generates an internal user once logged in via the LDAP server.
 Adding this internal user to a group allows assigning them a different policy.